saimiqbal7/contactus/README.md

 # The task node

-The task nodes running the task are responsible for  holding the encrypted payload
+The task nodes running the contact-us task are responsible for  holding the encrypted payload.

+Contact-us task provide REST endpoints to interact with the task node:

+- POST /contact/
+    This endpoint will receive the encrypted payload and store it in the task node database.
+Then the data will also uploaded to the IPFS and store the return cid.

+- GET /proofs
+    This endpoint will return all the proofs that the task node has.
+The data will be the cid of the data on the IPFS.
+The encrypted data will be stored in these cid and the task creator will be able to retrieve it using the cid.
+Creator can use the private key to decrypt the data and read the feedback.

 # The back end